castorini/anserini/docs/experiments-msmarco-v2.md

 The complete index occupies 72 GB (138,364,198 passages).
 It's big because it includes postions (for phrase queries), document vectors (for relevance feedback), and a complete copy of the collection itself.
-The index size can be reduced by removing the options `-storePositions`, `-storeDocvectors`, `-storeRaw` as appropriate.
+The index size as well as index time can be reduced by removing the options `-storePositions`, `-storeDocvectors`, `-storeRaw` as appropriate.
 For reference:

 + Without any of the three above option, index size reduces to 12 GB.